CasterShade/Tupper-s-self-referential-Formula/README.md

 # Tupper-s-self-referential-Formula

-## One of the most unique different kind of formula to exist at the intersection of programing and mathematics
-### It is really interesting that you could really have such a formula that has plot of everything in it. you just need to know where it is.
-#### There's one site that helps find value of y i.e. k value where that plot exists on the Y axis of the plot of this formula.
+#### One of the most unique different kind of formula to exist at the intersection of programing and mathematics <br> It is really interesting that you could really have such a formula that has plot of everything in it. you just need to know where it is.<br> There's one site that helps find value of y i.e. k value where that plot exists on the Y axis of the plot of this formula.

 You just need to use that site to draw the plot and get the value of k.